-GRAVITY forms spectrally dispersed interference fringes of either a single astronomical source (single-field) or of two sources simultaneously (dual-field).
-In the latter case, the two sources are required to have a separation less than 2 arcsec when observing with the Unit Telescopes (UTs), or less than 4 arcsec with the Auxiliary Telescopes (ATs) of the VLTI.
+GRAVITY forms spectrally dispersed interference fringes of either a single astronomical source (single-field) or of two sources simultaneously (dual-field and dual-field wide).
+In dual-field mode the two sources are required to have a separation less than 2 arcsec when observing with the Unit Telescopes (UTs), or less than 4 arcsec with the Auxiliary Telescopes (ATs) of the VLTI.
+In dual-field wide mode the two sources need to have a separation less than 30 arcsec (for both UT and AT observations).
 Fringes are produced in two separate channels, the fringe-tracker (FT) channel and the science (SC) channel.
-The science channel records the entire K-band at each of the three implemented spectral resolutions of $\mathcal{R} \sim 22$, 500 and 4000.
+The science channel records the entire K-band at one of the three implemented spectral resolutions of $\mathcal{R} \sim 22$, 500 and 4000.
 The FT spectrometer always operates at low spectral resolution ($\mathcal{R} \sim 22$).

-When observing in dual-field, one of the two sources is injected into the FT channel and its fringe pattern is analysed at a frequency of approximately a kHz.
+When observing in dual-field and dual-field wide, one of the two sources is injected into the FT channel and its fringe pattern is analysed at a frequency of approximately a kHz.
 The fringe position in the FT is used in real-time to correct for the atmospheric and instrumental piston (i.e. a residual optical path difference between beams) by modulating piezo mounted mirrors within the instrument.
 The FT star thus allows longer detector integration times in the science channel without compromising the contrast of the fringe pattern.
-GRAVITY science observations are always assisted by FT observations, unlike other VLTI instruments like PIONIER or MATISSE.
+GRAVITY science observations are always assisted by FT observations.
 In single-field, the FT channel and SC channel receive light from the same object.

-GRAVITY provides access to interferometric quantities such as absolute and differential visibility, spectral differential phase and closure phase, as well as the differential phase in dual-field between the two sources.
+GRAVITY provides access to interferometric quantities such as absolute and differential visibility, spectral differential phase and closure phase, as well as the differential phase between the two sources in dual-field.
 These quantities allow reconstructing images at a spatial resolution that can reach 2 mas (depending on the VLTI baselines chosen), as well as time-resolved differential astrometry per spectral bin at the exquisite accuracy of a few tens of μ as.